Advertiser Disclosure

 One of the many features in ExpertFlyer is the Flight Availability tool.
 Here, the relevant information is the number of seats available within each fare code.

-Specifically, you’ll want to see how many seats are left for sale in business class (J, C, D, Z, P) and Premium Economy (O, E, A).
+Specifically, you’ll want to see how many seats are left for sale in the higher classes of service, including the fare codes for business class (J, C, D, Z, P) and premium economy (O, E, A).

 If there are a number of seats available for sale in the cabin to which you’d like to upgrade, then conventional wisdom suggests that you can place a lower bid and it is more likely to clear.